 WHAT IS MUMWRITE?

-MumWrite is a development programme and network for mums who write short fiction or poetry, and would like to write together and learn new techniques to apply to their writing.
+MumWrite is a development programme and network for mums who want to write short fiction or poetry, and would like to write together and learn new techniques to apply to their writing.

 MumWrite is a paid-for programme,

 The idea behind this programme is to offer opportunities for writing mums to think about writing, expand their writing practices, be motivated and inspired to write, feel supported and form a community, build confidence in their abilities, and receive feedback.

 We will generally write poetry and short fiction.
 We will experiment with different techniques to develop your writing in new and exciting ways.

 Nikki will guide writing activities using a variety of prompts and layered activities, suitable for all writing levels (from beginner), with ways to develop your work also suggested.